-The first stop for any non-academic challenges or issues undergraduate/ postgraduate students may be facing is the Faculty's Student Development & Support Office (FHS SDSO) the third door located to the right in the long passage as you enter Wernher & Beit North Building).
+The first stop for any non-academic challenges or issues undergraduate students may be facing is the Faculty's Student Development & Support Office (FHS SDSO).
+This office is situated in room N2.17, Wernher & Beit North Building, Faculty of Health Sciences.

 To contact the FHS SDSO, make use of the following contact details:

 Nonkosi.Malala@uct.ac.za or 021 406 6749.
 For confidential matters and access to pyschosocial support in line with the following: general student wellness / non-academic challenges i.e. personal, adjustment issues, identity issues, health, family, bereavement, emergency financial support, access to mentors for senior students